12th June 2017

 A new lock is needed for the south door, which will once again become the main door.
 No power will be installed – candles or a generator would be used when necessary.

-They hope to complete the renovation work by the end of this summer, but will have to wait until the bats have vacated before works can start.
+They hope to complete the renovation work by the end of summer 2017, but will have to wait until the bats have vacated before works can start.

 Richard confirmed the Trustees are seeking financial support from the Heritage Lottery Fund, although its scheme ends this summer.
 The FoFC can also approach the Big Lottery Fund but welcomes other suggestions on how funds might be raised.